AdobeXD/plugin-samples/tutorials/how-to-work-with-scenenodelist/index.md

 This function will do what it says on the label: create elements in the XD document.
 It's just here for the purpose of generating elements that will help us learn about the `SceneNodeList` in the next section.

 Because of that, we won't go into detail about the `createElements` function.
-In short, it will create a number of rectangles, ellispses, and text elements, and put them on your XD artboard.
+In short, it will create a number of rectangles, ellipses, and text elements, and put them on your XD artboard.

 ```js
 function createElements(selection) {